open-voice-interoperability/docs-archived/components/voice_registry_system_readme.md

 - Understand and comfortable with making some trade-offs.
 - Programming language polyglot (not required)
 - Always curious!

+## VRS member roles and responsibilities
+- Attend the VRS bi-weekly meeting
+- Collaboration with other OVN members
+- Provide solution options for any git issue
+- Drive decision for VRS issue
+- Updated with voice technology and environment
+- Identify and create integration standard with other OVN components
+- Follow the OVN best practices

 ## Contributing to the VRS document
 - There are multiple ways to start with this: